glyh/awesome-pl-concepts/README.md

 When using non-trivial terms, please attach some links that may explain it.
 Wikipedia is good enough.
 Some well-known terms can be leave as is.
 For example AST, dynamically-typed, etc.

+Each feature is assigned a unique number, for the ease of indexing.

 #### Language
 Use algol-like(C, Rust, Java, JavaScript) syntax when describing a feature, unless you have a better reason for using another syntax.

 ## List of features

-- AST-based code generation in a [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity) and dynamically-typed language -- [Lisp](https://lisp-lang.org/) macros
+1. AST-based code generation in a [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity) and dynamically-typed language -- [Lisp](https://lisp-lang.org/) [macros](https://lispcookbook.github.io/cl-cookbook/macros.html)